 Since 2013, the Tucson Girls Chorus has expanded its programming into communities in the larger Tucson Metropolitan Area.
-The TGC is currently operating three engagement choirs in the following locations: Downtown Tucson, Southwest Tucson, and Sahuarita.
+The TGC is currently operating four engagement choirs in the following locations: Downtown Tucson, Southwest Tucson, South Tucson and Sahuarita.

 Since 2006, the Advanced Choir has traveled to the following destinations for tours: